 Types of Intestinal Worms Found in Dogs

 Roundworm, also known as ascarid, is a type of larvae that lives within an animal’s tissues.
 This form is often passed down to puppies and kittens by their mothers while they are still in the womb.
 Once a puppy is born, they can also get roundworm through their mother’s milk if she is infected herself.
 Roundworms can lay dormant in a dog’s tissue for quite some time and eventually come back during or after pregnancy.

 When a parasite infects a dog, it will host within the puppy’s small intestine and will eventually produce eggs.
 After some time, some of the eggs will be passed through the dog’s stool and can potentially spread to other household pets.
 Roundworms are commonly spread from one animal to the other through the consumption of stool, which is why it’s especially important to clean up after your dog.

 These eggs can also live for years in soil, which is another way dogs become infected with intestinal worms later on in life.
 In severe cases, dogs that have a high infestation of roundworms can suffer intestinal blockage, leading to severe health complications or even death.

-Although rarely spotted in a dog’s stool, whipworms are another common parasite that can live inside your pet.
+Although rarely spotted in a dog’s stool, whipworms in dogs are another common parasite that can live inside your pet.
 You can find whipworms in the cecum, which is the first section in your dog’s large intestine.

-This type of parasite can be difficult to diagnose because, unlike the roundworms that can lay up to 2,000 eggs per day, the whipworm can only produce a few eggs at a time.
+This type of parasite can be difficult to diagnose because, unlike the roundworms that can lay up to 2,000 eggs per day, the whipworm in dogs can only produce a few eggs at a time.
 This means that even after several stool samples, a whipworm infestation can be challenging to diagnose.